 Think of it like a car.
 A traditional platform is a car where the engine and body are fused — you can't upgrade one without replacing the whole thing.
 Headless separates the engine from the body.
 You can rebuild the storefront without touching the commerce logic underneath.
 You can swap the payment provider without redesigning the checkout experience.

 The result: you control everything the customer sees and does.
-You're not working within Shopify's design system or checkout constraints.
+You're not working within Shopify's design system, Shopify's checkout constraints, or WooCommerce's WordPress page-builder stack.
 You're building exactly what your business needs.

 Composable Commerce: The Next Step